TylerDeBruin/Page-Dewarp/README.md

 ### Synthetic Data Generation:

-Utilizing the Harey 2015 dataset, and Blender for a 3d Environment, I have created synthetic data by importing each of the images and snapping shotting intermediate frames of a translation that allow the creation of unique perspective warps.
+Utilizing the Harey 2015 dataset, and Blender for a 3d Environment, I created the synthetic data by importing each of the images and snapping shotting intermediate frames of a translation that allow the creation of unique perspective warps.

 ![Demo animation](/Documentation/demo.gif)